pablospe/cmake-example-library/README.md

 Follow these steps:

-  * Copy files in a new folder.
+  * Copy files in a new folder, or clone with git:

+    > git clone git@github.com:pablospe/cmake-example-library.git

   * Change project name in the top-level `CMakeLists.txt`.